c4tom/DreamDevBox/docs/reverse-proxy/reverse-proxy-for-custom-docker.rst

    # Create the vhost-gen directory (to be apply to apply custom templates)
    host> mkdir my-python/.dreamdevbox

-This part is now sufficient to have the project visible on the Devilbox intranet.
+This part is now sufficient to have the project visible on the DreamDevBox intranet.

 Copy vhost-gen templates